 A: Please contact our office immediately, there are some reasons that a particular race will not appear on your ballot even if you live in the district.
 Or, if you have moved and did not update your address with us, you may be voting in your old precinct.

 Q: I requested an Absent Ballot but I’ve changed my mind.
 Can I go vote at my polling place?

 A: Yes, as long as you haven’t returned your voted ballot.
-You will be required to sign a form affirming that you have not voted your Absent Ballot and you will not vote twice.
+In order to vote in-person you will be required to surrender your ballot or sign a form affirming that you have not voted your Absent Ballot and you will not attempt to vote twice.
 (Note: If you change your mind prior to receiving your ballot, please contact our office as there may be time to stop your ballot from being mail out.)

 Q: I lost my ballot!
 What can I do?